jaebongotan-eng/Project-Bongotan-Villanueva-Ronquillo/README.md

 Our revised project involves making a program to help other people get the stats of nba players including the player's PER using a dictionary.
+Our project aims to make a python program that helps others learn more about the nba and what is happening in the league right now.